simonangel-fong/Note_Tech/container/kubernetes/management/namespace/namespace.md

   - **Resource Management**:
     - **Quotas** (ResourceQuota), limits (LimitRange) can be applied per namespace.
   - **DNS Naming**: Services get names using namespace

 ---

+- Namespace deletion:

+  - The deletion command **blocks** until everything in the `namespace` and the `namespace` itself are **deleted**.

+    - But, if interrupt the command and list the namespaces before the deletion is complete, you’ll see that the namespace’s status is `Terminating`

+  - why namespace termination is stuck?
+    - commonly, because the objects created in it can’t be deleted.
+      - `kubectl get all` doesn't return everything, like `secret`
+    - the problem was caused by a `custom object` and its `custom controller` not processing the object’s deletion and removing a `finalizer` from the object.
+  - debug:
+    - `kubectl get ns NAMESPACE -o yaml` for status; commonly look for the `finalizer`

+---

+### Switch namespace in context

+- shortcut:
+  - setting `alias kns='kubectl config set-context --current --namespace`
+  - switch: `kns some-namespace`

+---